 On May 2020, Leora was featured as one of Canada's Women of Influence.
 She was acknowledged for her efforts and impact on the growing field of holistic nutrition.
 Her inspirational story can be found here.

-Leora is a current member in good standing with CAHN-Pro (Canadian Association of Holistic Nutrition Professionals) and a member of the CSNN's Alumni Association.
+Leora is a current member in good standing with CAHN-Pro (Canadian Association of Holistic Nutrition Professionals), a member of the CSNN's Alumni Association and of the Canadian Clinicians for Therapeutic Nutrition.
 She is also a proud member of NIBDinKids (Foundation for Nutrition & Inflammatory Bowel Diseases in Children) which fosters research into the clinical significance of nutrition in the management of IBD in children.

 Outside of her practice, Leora loves to travel and spend time with her family and friends.